South Philadelphia teen becomes superhero to help homeless

 The South Philadelphia teen has epilepsy and has been suffering from seizures since he was 2 years old.

-When Ja-Bree found out he was receiving a wish from Make-A-Wish, he knew what he wanted.
-This was his wish: to dress up as a superhero for the day and hit the streets of Philadelphia, helping and feeding the city's homeless.
+When Ja-Bree found out he was receiving a wish from Make-A-Wish, he knew what he wanted: to dress up as a superhero for the day and hit the streets of Philadelphia, helping and feeding the city's homeless.

 "He could have taken his family on vacation, he could have met his favorite recording artist or athlete, they could have had a swimming pool in the backyard, whatever it might have been," said Dennis Heron, the President & CEO of Make-A-Wish Philadelphia, Delaware and Susquehanna Valley.
 "Instead, he flipped the switch and Ja-Bree is providing us with the hope."